sparkflows/sparkflows-docs/docs/jupyter-guide/analytical-apps/creating-analytical-app.rst

 Below are the steps to create an Analytical App that integrates with Jupyter Notebooks.

-Step 1: Login to Fire Insights
+Step 1: Login to Sparkflows
 -------------------------------

 #.
-Open the Fire Insights Home Page.
+Open the Sparkflows Home Page.
 #.
 Enter your credentials and click **Sign In**.

 Step 2: Create the Application